-- All suspected, alleged or actual incidents of abuse are fully and promptly referred to the appropriate agencies for investigation in accordance with written policies and procedures and records of action and outcomes are maintained - The Area Child Protection Committee regional child protection policies and procedures are available at the project - There is a child protection policy and safeguarding statement to meet the needs of the centre. - Safeguarding issues are addressed and recorded as a key component of supervision - There is a strategy in place for the prevention of bullying and written policies and procedures for countering any incidents of bullying as they occur - There are written policies and procedures in place in respect of allegations of misconduct, incidents, whistle blowing and the reporting and management of serious adverse incidents.
+- All suspected, alleged or actual incidents of abuse are fully and promptly referred to the appropriate agencies for investigation in accordance with written policies and procedures and records of action and outcomes are maintained - The Area Child Protection Committee regional child protection policies and procedures are available at the project - There is a child protection policy and safeguarding statement to meet the needs of the project - A designated safeguarding officer is in place - Safeguarding issues are addressed and recorded as a key component of supervision - There is a strategy in place for the prevention of bullying and written policies and procedures for countering any incidents of bullying as they occur - Children and young people are empowered to understand cyber bullying and what to do if they are subjected to it - There are written policies and procedures in place in respect of allegations of misconduct, incidents, whistle blowing and the reporting and management of serious adverse incidents.
 These policies are included in the induction/training manual for staff.
-There is a record of staff attendance at mandatory safeguarding training - Investigations into allegations or suspicions of harm are handled fairly, consistently and quickly in a way which safeguards children and young people and the person making the allegation whilst the same time appropriately supporting the staff member who is the subject of the allegation - Written records are created and available in respect of any investigation including outcomes and subsequent action taken by staff.
-A register of all untoward incidents and associated action plans is maintained at the centre.
-There is evidence of joint working with PSNI and relevant agencies to underpin the safety and welfare of children and families
+There is a record of staff attendance at mandatory safeguarding training - Investigations into allegations or suspicions of harm are handled fairly, consistently and quickly in a way which safeguards children and young people and the person making the allegation whilst the same time appropriately supporting the staff member who is the subject of the allegation - Written records are created and available in respect of any investigation including outcomes and subsequent action taken by the project.
+A register of all untoward incidents and associated action plans is maintained at the project.
+There is evidence of joint working with PSNI and relevant agencies to underpin the safety and welfare of young people - Young people who go missing are provided with care and support upon their return.
+This may include medical attention - Observation of staff practice by inspectors